EOSgithub/linked-blog-starter-md/Afterword.md

 "Someone has to keep you grounded."
 I brought him the tea and settled back onto my stool.
 "Besides, we're both stuck in this mess together.
 Might as well look after each other."

-Cosmo accepted the cup gratefully, wrapping his hands around the warm ceramic.
+He accepted the cup gratefully, wrapping his hands around the warm ceramic.
 We sat in comfortable silence for a while, listening to the distant sounds of the city settling into sleep.
 Some color gradually returned to his face as the tea worked its magic.

 "She'll want a report tomorrow," he said eventually, meaning Lutheria.